Ronan Crowley

-Ronan Crowley (born 1990) is an Irish hurler who plays as a left corner-forward for the Lancashire senior team.
+Ronan Crowley (born 1990) is an Irish hurler who plays as a left corner-forward at inter-county level for the Lancashire senior team.

-Born in Bandon, County Cork, Crowley first played competitive hurling and Gaelic football at St. Brogan's College.
+Born in Bandon, County Cork, Crowley first played competitive hurling and Gaelic football at St Brogan's College.
 He simultaneously came to prominence at juvenile and underage levels with the Bandon club, winning divisional championship medals in the minor and under-21 grades.
 Crowley subsequently enjoyed success with the Bandon adult team, winning an intermediate championship medal in 2011 and a premier intermediate championship medal in 2016.
-He currently plays with St. Peter's in Manchester.
+He currently plays with St Peter's in Manchester.

 Crowley made his debut on the inter-county scene at the age of seventeen when he was selected for the Cork minor team.
 He enjoyed one championship season with the minor team, culminating with the winning of a Munster medal.
 He subsequently joined the Cork intermediate team, winning an All-Ireland medal in 2014.
 Crowley made his senior debut with the Lancashire senior team during the 2017 Lory Meagher Cup.